uesleibros/wasabi/README.md

 - **Ping Jitter:** Adds pseudo-random variance to keepalive pings to bypass strict anti-bot gateway filters.

 **Built-in IoT and Diagnostics**
-- Provides native standard MQTT 3.1.1 protocol handling out of the box (`MqttConnect`, `MqttPublish`, `MqttSubscribe`).
+- Provides a native MQTT client (3.1.1 with **MQTT 5 extensions**) supporting User Properties, Reason Codes, and metadata – ready to use out of the box with `MqttConnect`, `MqttPublish`, `MqttSubscribe`.
 - **QoS 1 & 2 MQTT:** Implements a real In-Flight queue with Packet ID tracking, ensuring messages are acknowledged and delivered Exactly Once (PUBREC/PUBREL/PUBCOMP).
-- **MQTT User Properties:** Attach arbitrary key/value metadata to published messages (`metaKey`/`metaValue`), compatible with brokers that support MQTT 5 User Properties.
+- **MQTT User Properties:** Attach arbitrary key/value metadata to published messages (`metaKey`/`metaValue`), fully compatible with MQTT 5 brokers.
 - **MTU Discovery:** Dynamically tunes frame sizes to match network segments, preventing IP fragmentation.

 **Raw TCP beyond HTTP and WebSocket**
 - Most VBA networking solutions are locked to HTTP or WebSocket.
-Wasabi includes a full native TCP client that shares the same handle pool, TLS stack, proxy infrastructure, and MTU discovery engine.
+Wasabi’s native TCP client is a first-class citizen, sharing the exact same engine core as the WebSocket path: **TLS 1.3, Schannel, Happy Eyeballs, Proxy Authentication, and MTU discovery**.
-- `TcpConnect` and `TcpConnectTLS` let you talk to any TCP server, SMTP, custom binary protocols, industrial equipment, or internal APIs, with the same one-liner ergonomics as WebSocket.
+- `TcpConnect` and `TcpConnectTLS` let you talk to any TCP server — SMTP, custom binary protocols, industrial equipment, or internal APIs — with the same simple, one-liner API.
-- `TcpReceiveUntil` blocks until a specific byte delimiter arrives in the stream, making line-oriented protocols trivial to implement.
+- `TcpReceiveUntil` blocks until a specific byte delimiter arrives, making line-oriented protocols trivial.
 - `TcpBroadcast` and `TcpBroadcastText` send data to all active TCP connections simultaneously with a single call.

 **Extensibility without forking**